pocl/pocl/doc/notes_4_0.rst

   passing it to the code generation.

 * New alternative work-group function mode for non-SPMD from Open SYCL:
-  Continuation-based synchronization is slightly more general than POCL's current kernel compiler, but allows for fewer hand-rolled optimizations.
+  Continuation-based synchronization is somewhat more general than the default one in PoCL's current kernel compiler, but allows for fewer hand-rolled optimizations.
-  CBS is expected to work for kernels that POCL's current kernel compiler does not support.
+  CBS is expected to work for kernels that PoCL's current kernel compiler does not support.
 Currently, CBS can be manually enabled by setting the environment variable `POCL_WORK_GROUP_METHOD=cbs`.